View Lecture Slides

 About the Symposium:

 This symposium features a conversation around Sudev Sheth’s new book Bankrolling Empire: Family Fortunes and Political Transformation in Mughal India (CUP, 2024) about how a family of diamond dealers deployed wealth and information to maneuver around political leaders and survive the collapse of the Mughal Empire.
 The story highlights the unique role played by Gujarati bankers in the practice of government by Indian and colonial rulers.
 Sheth employs new and unconventional sources—Persian diaries, Gujarati poems, French trading manuals, Marathi letters, Sanskrit hymns, and Dutch shipping records—to tap into the fascinating lives of these entrepreneurs.
 Spanning several political dynasties and still thriving today as a billion-dollar family firm in its fourteenth generation, the history and legacy of the Jhaveri family helps us see social change through fresh eyes.
-Historian Divya Cherian and political scientist Gautam Nair will offer comments about the book, including its relevance for understanding state power and capitalist relations in modern India.
+Historians Divya Cherian and Michael S. Dodson and political scientist Gautam Nair will offer comments about the book, including its relevance for understanding state power and capitalist relations in modern India.
+The event will be moderated by anthropologist and historian Lisa Mitchell.

 About the Author: